MuertoGB/WinXI/README.md

 Internet connectivity is only necessary for automatic update checking.
 ```

 ---

 **Where did you go?
 Why WinXI?**
 -
-I took a long hiatus from software development.
-I will get this out of the way now, I'm no longer actively writing software, and solely focus on my repair business.
-I won't be releasing any more major versions of this application, only bug fixing.
-The only reason this is here is for those who keep asking after it, I'm happy you appreciate this software.
+I took a long hiatus from software development to focus on other things.
+Let's get this out of the way now, I'm no longer actively focused on developing software, and solely focus on my repair business.
+There are no current plans for any more major versions of this application, only bug fixing.
+As for a release deadline, there isn't one, just keep checking in or watch this repo.
+Currently, I'm reverting code and systems that were partially ready from when it was in active development, and catching up with Windows 11 fixes, etc.

-This will be the home of WinXI, and all versioning files, etc, that were on my server will be here.

-As for a release deadline, there isn't one, just keep checking in, or watch this repo.
-Currently, I'm reverting partially applied code and systems I was getting ready for the next version, and catching up with Windows 11 fixes, etc. When code is somewhat ready it will be released to the dev branch, however will not be stable, and missing features.

 And as for the new name, let's face it, Xiret was a shit name from the start.